Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

 The top view of the experimental setup is depicted in Fig.~\ref{fig:exp}(a).
 A five-chord heterodyne interferometer is used to measure the time-resolved line-integrated electron density in the plasma shock \cite{merritt_multi-chord_2012, merritt_multi-chord_2012-1}.
 The laser emission is produced using a 320 mW, 561 nm solid state laser, which is divided into multiple lower-power beams and injected into the chamber through five single-mode fiber optic cables.
 Each probe beam is $\sim 0.3$ cm in diameter and placed horizontally in the midplane of the chamber at 0, 2, 4, 6, 8 cm with respect to the center.
 The first four probe beams are directed into the chamber perpendicularly to the side window (parallel with the shock front) while the fifth at an angle of $75^{\circ}$.
-These chord angles are chosen so that we can use chord 5 to measure the average electron density in the plasma shock and chords 1 -- 4 to determine the bulk flow velocity in the post-shock region via time-of-flight analysis, as well as allow insight into the radial expansion of the post-shock plasma.
+These chord angles are chosen so that we can use chord 5 to measure the average electron density in the plasma shock and chords 1 -- 4 to determine the bulk flow velocity in the post-shock region via time-of-flight analysis.
 After passing through the plasma, the probe beams are compared with a reference beam of the interferometer in the Mach-Zender configuration, and the line-integrated electron density is computed based on the relative phase shift \cite{hutchinson_principles_2002}.